prasanjit101/manthan-1/backend/README.md

 1. Fork the repository to your Github account
 2. Copy the link (ends with a .git) of your forked repository
 3. In a folder of your choice in your local machine, run `git clone thelinkyoujustcopied.git`
-4. `cd manthan-backend`
+4. `cd manthan`
-5. `git remote add upstream https://github.com/aavishkarmishra/manthan-backend.git`
+5. `git remote add upstream https://github.com/aavishkarmishra/manthan.git`
 6. When ever you want to push your change, do `git add .` and `git commit -m "did a change"` and then do `git pull upstream master`.
 Then finally, do `git push origin master`.
 7. After pushing, go to your forked repository on Github and create a pull request.